 In the 2018-2019 academic year, a record number of 279 IU student athletes earned Academic All-Big Ten recognition, having earned a cumulative GPA of at least 3.0.

 And in June, 67 IU student athletes who earned a GPA of at least 3.7 in the previous academic year were named Big Ten Distinguished Scholars.
 This is the second-highest total in IU history.3

 In addition, IU student athletes continue to graduate at their highest rate ever.
 Last November, the NCAA released its most recent graduation success rate report.
-IU scored a GSR of 91 percent, IU’s highest percentage since the report was introduced 14 years ago.
-Ten programs earned perfect scores.4 Our coaches and the academic support staff who help students persist to graduation at record rates are to be congratulated.
+IU scored a GSR of 91.2 percent, IU’s highest percentage since the report was introduced 14 years ago and the fourth-highest percentage among the 14 schools of the Big Ten for the reporting period.
+By contrast, IU's GSR of 74.4 percent in 2011 placed IU in a tie for the lowest GSR in the conference.
+We have since seen seven consecutive years of record scores.
+Ten programs earned perfect scores in the most recent GSR report.4 Our coaches and the academic support staff who help students persist to graduation at record rates are to be congratulated.

 Over the course of the history of IU Athletics, thousands of IU student athletes have earned the highest academic honors from the NCAA, the Big Ten, and IU.
-These include Academic All-Americans, recipients of the Big Ten Medal of Honor, which recognizes both academic and athletic achievement, and the many IU student athletes who have graduated with perfect GPAs of 4.0.
+Since 2009, 2,361 students have earned Academic All-Big Ten honors, 554 have been named Big Ten Distinguished Scholars, 26 students have been named CoSIDA Academic All-Americans, and 1,224 have graduated.